ingararntzen/timingdocs/docs/source/interval.rst

 Background
 ------------------------------------------------------------------------

 This focus on intervals and their mathematical definition may be unexpected, given that the topic is media, not mathematics.
 Still, continuous media experiences require *media state* to be well defined along its timeline.
-For *discrete* media content, points and intervals offer a simple and elegant mechanism for achieving this goal:
+For *discrete* media content, points and intervals offer a simple and efficient mechanism for achieving this goal:

     At any given point **p** on the timeline, the **media state** at point **p** is given by the set of all objects with an interval covering point **p**.